trilitech/beat-the-chain/README.md

 # Proof of Speed

-A typing game inspired by [monkeytype](https://monkeytype.com) that gives users a visual representation of sub-block confirmations on [Etherlink](https://etherlink.com).
+A typing game inspired by [monkeytype](https://monkeytype.com) that gives users a visual representation of Instant confirmations on [Etherlink](https://etherlink.com).

 **[🎮 Play the game →](https://beat-the-chain-zeta.vercel.app/)**

 [Etherlink](https://etherlink.com) is a [Tezos](https://tezos.com) EVM-compatible L2 that brings Ethereum compatibility to the Tezos ecosystem.
-Learn more about Etherlink's latest upgrade, [Ebisu](https://medium.com/@etherlink/announcing-ebisu-a-5th-upgrade-proposal-for-etherlink-mainnet-4dfdd1c8819e), which introduces sub-block latency features.
+Learn more about Etherlink's latest upgrade, [Ebisu](https://medium.com/@etherlink/announcing-ebisu-a-5th-upgrade-proposal-for-etherlink-mainnet-4dfdd1c8819e), which introduces Instant confirmations features.

 ## What It Is

-**Proof of Speed** is an interactive typing test that challenges players to type faster than Etherlink's sub-block confirmation speed.
-As you type, green blocks appear on screen at the same pace as Etherlink's sub-block confirmations (200ms per letter), creating a visual representation of how fast sub-blocks are being created on the network.
+**Proof of Speed** is an interactive typing test that challenges players to type faster than Etherlink's Instant confirmations speed.
+As you type, green blocks appear on screen at the same pace as Etherlink's Instant confirmations (200ms per letter), creating a visual representation of how fast Instant confirmations are being created on the network.

-Etherlink's new sub-block latency feature gives developers super-fast confirmation — around 10–20 milliseconds — so they instantly know their transaction will make it into the next block.
+Etherlink's new Instant confirmations feature gives developers super-fast confirmation — around 10–20 milliseconds — so they instantly know their transaction will make it into the next block.

 It's different from Base's Flashblocks because Etherlink uses a first-come, first-serve system, not a gas auction.